EvokeMadness/fidget-spinner/README.md

 ### Assembly

+*Note: Assembly is optional.
+Parts may join without glue; or only without glue depending on the dimensional accuracy of the print.*

+- **Assembling the Main Body**
 	- Coat the outside circumference of each bearing with glue, and slide each bearing into one of the four holes on the main body.

-### Notes

-- The fidget spinner handles are a work in progress, and may have fitment issues.
+- **Assembling the Handle**
+	- Insert the F side handle into the center bearing, and apply glue into the center hole.
+	- Insert the M side handle into the center bearing, using the hexagonal peg to orient the part.
+	- Please refrain from spinning the toy until the glue is fully dry.

 ### Optional

-- You may be able to replace the bearings used as weights with something different, so I've included a 3MF file with customizable negative volume cylinders.
+- You may be able to replace the bearings used as weights with something different, so I've included a blank fidget spinner 3MF file with negative volume cylinders located in the correct positions.

-### A note from the designer

-I printed mine with translucent TPU.
-The TPU helped with the fitment, and I liked the atomic blue look on the fidget spinner.
-I hope this toy brings you joy, and if you've made your own I'd like to see it.
+	- You can also use this file to fine-tune the bearing hole diameters.

 ## Preview